rrmdn/fastisfy/README.md

 };
 ```

+Run `npx fastisfy dev` to start the development server.
+You will be able to access your API at `http://localhost:3000/hello`, and it will return `{ "hello": "world" }`.

 ## Deployment

-On your root directory, run `fastisfy build` to build your project.
-The build artifacts will be stored in the `dist/` directory.

-Run `fastisfy start` to start the production server.
-You will be able to access your API at `http://localhost:3000/hello`, and it will return `{ "hello": "world" }`.
+Run `npx fastisfy start` to start the production server.
+Everything is the same as the development server, but it is optimized for production.

-Run `fastisfy dev` to start the development server.
-You will be able to access your API at `http://localhost:3000/hello`, and it will return `{ "hello": "world" }`.

 ## API